radiantearth/crop-type-detection-ICLR-2020/README.md

 ![cost function](/_figures/cost_function.png)

 The following table shows the competition scores of the award winners.
 We have also included Overall Accuracy score (%) as well as the accuracy score (%) for each crop type separately.
-These were not used to rank the submissions, and main criteria metric was the Cross Entropy function.
+These were not used to rank the submissions, and the main competition metric was the Cross Entropy function.

 |Team 	| Competition Score 	| Overall Accuracy 	| Maize| Cassava| Common Bean| Maize & Common Bean (intercropping)| Maize & Cassava (intercropping)| Maize & Soybean (intercropping)| Cassava & Common Bean (intercropping)|